wwfyde/dify-docs/en/features/workflow/node/tools.md

 # Tools

-Within a workflow, Dify provides both built-in and customizable tools.
+Within a workflow, MoLook provides both built-in and customizable tools.
 Before utilizing these tools, you need to "authorize" them.
-If the built-in tools do not meet your requirements, you can create custom tools within "Dify—Tools".
+If the built-in tools do not meet your requirements, you can create custom tools within "MoLook—Tools".

 <figure><img src="../../../.gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>